VoliJS/NestedTypes/README.md

 - Native properties are created for every entry.
 - Entries are inherited from the base Model.defaults/attributes.
 - JSON literals will be deep copied upon creation of model.
-- defaults/attributes *must* be an object, functions are not supported.
 - attributes *must* be declared in defaults/attributes.

+'defaults' spec may be a function or object, 'attributes' *must* be an object.

 ```javascript
     var UserInfo = NestedTypes.Model.extend({